Volunteer Board Member

 - Competencies within one or more of the following areas: risk management and governance; strategic planning; government reporting

-Barbra Schlifer Clinic promotes the principles of anti-oppression and adheres to the tenets of the Ontario Human Rights Code.
+Barbra Schlifer Clinic promotes the principles of anti-oppression, equity, diversity, inclusion and adheres to the tenets of the Ontario Human Rights Code.
 The Clinic is committed to ensuring that the Board of Directors reflects the diversity of our community and welcomes applications from women of all races, colors, ethnic origins, religions, abilities, and sexual orientations.

 For more information on this exceptional opportunity, or to submit your application in confidence, please contact [email protected]

-Deadline: August 12, 2022.
-However, posting will remain open until suitable candidates are confirmed
+Deadline: Posting will remain open until suitable candidates are confirmed

 Barbra Schlifer Commemorative Clinic is an equal opportunity employer that welcomes candidates from equity-seeking groups and is committed to providing accommodations for people with disabilities.
 Please let us know if you require accommodation due to a disability during any aspect of the recruitment process and we will work with you to address your needs.